Menu

 dishes.

-2. Hong Dancong (black oolong) Guangdong, China (E)
+2. Hong Dancong (black oolong) Guangdong, China (O)

 5. Jasmine Pearls (green) Fujian, China

-repeatedly scented with fresh jasmine flowers.
-It is smooth and
+scented with fresh jasmine flowers.
+It is smooth and refreshing with lovely

 jasmine aromas.
 An excellent choice with mild as well as spicy dishes.